 We always recommend consulting your veterinarian before anything such as this takes place.
 Having a professional perform the task is always your best bet.

-While there might be signs that point to your love birds being one gender or another, the only surefire way to tone is through DNA.
+While there might be signs that point to your love birds being one gender or another, the only surefire way to tell is through DNA testing.
 If you need to sort out the details of gender because of pairing or preference, you can try to look for visual clues.
 However, it might lead you astray.

 Never try to sex your lovebird at home if you are inexperienced, as there is way too much room for error.
 Consult your veterinarian before you try any physical method.